Covid 19 coronavirus: Health workers' new protection measures expected to be announced

 "All stones are being turned over" to make sure there is enough PPEs for all healthcare works in New Zealand," Bloomfield said.

+The key thing when it comes to PPEs was providing guidance to healthcare professionals.

+Bloomfield said he has not yet needed signed an order required to unlock the emergency supply of personal protection equipment.

-More special powers for the Government may be used as the lockdown continues.
+More special powers for the Government may be used as the lockdown continues, Bloomfield said.

 A total of 2500 retired health professionals had returned to the workforce to help with the Covid-19 outbreak response, Bloomfield said.